 How to Get Your First Pull-Up (From Absolute Zero)

-Here's the progression I coach in person, as seven stages.
-Each has one job and one honest exit test — pass it with clean form and you've earned the next rung.
-No guessing about whether you're "ready."
+Here's the progression I coach in person, as eight stages.
+Each has one job and one honest exit test.
+Pass it with clean form and you've earned the next stage, without guessing about whether you're "ready."

 7. The strict pull-up.
 Dead hang to chin over bar, no kick, no swing.
-Test: one full-range rep. That's the whole point.
+Test: one full-range rep, the moment this site is named for.

 How the week works

 Two sessions a week, about 45 minutes each, 48–72 hours apart: a short warm-up, your current stage's main movement, then two supersets of accessory work (rows, curls, core, grip).
-That cadence is enough to adapt and easy enough to keep for months — and consistency is the entire game here.
+That cadence is enough to adapt and easy enough to keep for months.
+Consistency is the entire game here.

 How long does it take?

 Honestly: anywhere from six weeks to nine months, depending on your starting point and bodyweight.
-The progression doesn't care — it moves when you pass a test, not when the calendar says so.
-Repeating a stage two or three times isn't falling behind; it's literally how the program is designed to work.
+The progression doesn't care: it moves when you pass a test, not when the calendar says so.
+Repeating a stage two or three times isn't falling behind.
+The program is designed around it.

 Do I need equipment?

 A pull-up bar (doorway bar, park rig, or gym) is required.
 Resistance bands matter from stage 5 on.
-Dumbbells help the accessory work but aren't mandatory — everything scales to what you've got.
+At a commercial gym, theassisted pull-up machine covers stages 5–6 and thelat pulldown slots into the accessory work.
+Dumbbells help but aren't mandatory; everything scales to what you've got.